Chart Color Schemes

 Woodpark is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Woodpark's dwelling structure, as per the latest Census, consisted of 87.2% houses and 12.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 62.1% houses and 37.8% other dwellings.
-Home ownership in Woodpark was at 31.2%, with mortgaged dwellings at 46.5% and rented ones at 22.3%.
-The median monthly mortgage repayment in Woodpark was $2,392, higher than Sydney metro's $2,167.
-The median weekly rent in Woodpark was $500, compared to Sydney metro's $400.
-Nationally, Woodpark's median monthly mortgage repayments were significantly higher at $2,392 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Woodpark's dwellings, as per the latest Census evaluation, consisted of 87.2% houses and 12.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 62.1% houses and 37.8% other dwellings.
+Home ownership in Woodpark stood at 31.2%, with mortgaged dwellings at 46.5% and rented ones at 22.3%.
+The median monthly mortgage repayment was $2,392, higher than Sydney metro's $2,167.
+Weekly rent median was $500, compared to Sydney metro's $400.
+Nationally, Woodpark's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing